Shuttl-Tech/vault-plugin-postgres/docs/database.md

     cluster (string)
         Name of the cluster in which the new database will be created

+    create_db (bool)
+        If true vault will create new database in cluster

     database (string)
         Name of the new database to create

+    initialize (bool)
+        If true vault will create necessary roles in cluster

+    objects_owner_role (string)
+        Role that will own all objects in this database

 ## DESCRIPTION